 I propose to measure the positron production efficiency for a positron source that uses a quadrupole triplet system to collect positrons from a tungsten target that are produced when the target is impinged by electrons from the HRRL.
-A polarized Positron source, as a new probe to explore nuclear and particle physics at Jefferson Lab, is being studied at the Continuous Electron Beam Accelerator Facility (CEBAF).
-While their main mission is to measure and increase polarization, ISU's, goal is to max positron production efficiency.
+A polarized positron source, as a new probe to explore nuclear and particle physics at Jefferson Lab, is being studied at the Continuous Electron Beam Accelerator Facility (CEBAF).
+While their main mission is to optimize polarization, ISU's, goal is to optimize positron production efficiency.
 On the other hand, positron beamline at ISU is also potential tool for more nuclear physics studies.
-I have 4 NaI detectors to use for positron detection, and I have measured the emittance of the electron beam for beamlien optimization.
+4 NaI detectors available for positron detection, and I have measured the emittance of the electron beam optimization.
 I will install the collection system and associated beam line components to measure the positron production efficiency using the HRRL.